theadamsabra/VocalExtractor/README.md

 # Audio Source Separation (Undergraduate Thesis)
- The repository of Adam Sabra's Undergraduate Thesis.
-In it will contain a CNN intended to separate vocals from songs.

 ## Where is the project at now?
 I have preprocessed all the train and test data.
 I am currently building [a U-Net architetcure for Vocal Extraction.](https://pdfs.semanticscholar.org/83ea/11b45cba0fc7ee5d60f608edae9c1443861d.pdf)